TaitoUnited/full-stack-template/README.md

 Code reviews are very important at the beginning of a new software project, because this is the time when the basic foundation is built for the future development.
 At the beginning, however, it is usually more sensible to do occasional code reviews across the entire codebase instead of feature specific code reviews based on pull-requests.

 Note that most feature branches should be short-lived and located only on your local git repository, unless you are going to make a pull-request.

-> You can use the `taito git feat` commands to manage your feature branches.

 ### Commit messages